Venice of the 1950s is absolutely in keeping with Vienna’s lifestyle at the “Motto am Fluss”.

-The various functions and differentiated atmospheric needs of the “Motto am Fluss”, that is spread on two floors, are united under the notion and mood of “Venice in the 1950s”.
-In this spirit, this is on the one hand about the closeness to the water as well as the landing and departing ships, which you can observe from the sunlit terraces.
-On the other hand, this is also about the casual elegance of bar and restaurant furniture designed with maritime sensibility and craftsmanship.
-At this place, you will be served self-made drinks while listening to good music and enjoying delicious meals in a sociable environment.
+The various functions and sophisticated atmospheric needs of the “Motto am Fluss”, spread over two floors, pay homage to the “Venice of the 1950s”.
+In this spirit, this is on the one hand about the closeness to the water as well as the landing and departing ships, which one can observe from the sunlit terraces.
+On the other hand, this is also about the casual, elegant and custom-made bar and restaurant furniture designed and handcrafted with a maritime sensibility.
+At this place, one will be served self-made drinks while listening to good music and enjoying delicious meals in a sociable environment.

-The interior of the landing stage is dominated by a technoid diagonal supporting structure.
-With soft elegant shape lines, related to the early Italian industrial design which developed under the influence of the American way of life in the early 1950s, the “Motto am Fluss” draws attention to itself.
-Artfully patterned tiled floors and walls pair with backlit cherrywood shelves in the shop of the “Motto am Fluss”, as well as with shiny black tabletops in the restaurant.
+The interior of the landing stage is dominated by a high-tech diagonal supporting structure.
+With its soft elegant forms, reminiscent of the early Italian industrial design that developed under the influence of the American way of life in the early 1950s, the “Motto am Fluss” draws attention to itself.

-Velvety black upholstered furniture with slightly varying pastel-coloured pipings provide comfort and cosiness.
-In addition, an elegantly stylised brass clock above the entrance of the kitchen reminds of the culture of travel, or the punctuality of transport.
+A sense of comfort and cosiness is created by the shiny black velvet-upholstered furniture with slightly varying pastel-coloured pipings.
+In addition, an elegantly styled brass clock above the entrance of the kitchen evokes the culture of travel, or the punctuality of transport.